boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-sconepro-rate-policy-discovery.md

 ## Host OS

 API to facilitate Application Development:
-: An OS can provide more accurate available bandwidth to applications through the API (as mentioned above), making implementation easier for applications that don't requrie dedicated bandwidth measurement.
+: An OS can provide more accurate available bandwidth to applications through the API (as mentioned in {{sec-app-inc}}), making implementation easier for applications that don't requrie dedicated bandwidth measurement.

 Prevent Abuse:
 : The OS can allocate network resources more fairly among different processes, with NRLP signals, ensuring that no single process monopolizes the network.